masneyb/shotwell-site-generator/README.md

 preservation of the library.

 Note that the generated website is readonly and you cannot make any changes to your media there.
-If you need to make a chang, then make those changes inside Shotwell, and rerun this project to incrementally update the generated website.
+If you need to make a change, then make those changes inside Shotwell, and rerun this project to incrementally update the generated website.
 I have automation setup so that when I backup my Shotwell library to my home server that my photo/video website is automatically regenerated.